Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/select-wheel-types.typ

     ("Hybrid (Omnis & Traction)", 4, 3, 2, 3, 3, 3, 4),
     ("Mecanums", 2, 2, 4, 3, 2, 3, 2),
   ),
+  body: colbreak()
 )

 #admonition(type: "select", title: "Final Selection")[
   A hybrid wheel configuration meets the most of the criteria we identified for the wheel configurations.
-Many other teams use a similar wheel configuration, so we will be able to do research on methods to build a drivetrain with it.
+Many other teams use a similar wheel configuration, and we have used a similar configuration in previous years, so we will be able to do research on methods to build a drivetrain with it.
 ]